amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   source Q over the specified regions.
 The available options are `"volume`", `"none`", and `"permeability`".
 For option `"none`", the source term Q is measured in [kg/m^3/s].
 For the other options, it is measured in [kg/s].
-When the source function is defined over a few regions, Q is distributed independently over each region.
+When the source function is defined over a few regions, Q is distributed over their union.
   Default is `"none`".

 * `"submodel`" [string] refines definition of the source.
 Available options are `"rate`"